malasiaa/line_follower_robot/README.md

 - For faster runs, use the `no_logging` variants and reduce rendering quality or run with the fast mode in Webots.

 ## Citation
-If you use this project in academic work, please cite this repository.
-Example (update with your details):
+If you use this project in academic work, please cite this repository:
 ```
 @software{line_follower_webots,
   title = {Line Follower in Webots - GA Optimized Controller},